QZOFlameFE/FE2024_1st_repo_ByFlame/README.md

 </table>
 </div>

-### Chassis design
+### Chassis design and differential
-The base of our chassis design comes from Ackerman model.
-It improves robot's stability during turns and ...
+The base of our chassis design comes from Ackerman steering model geometry.
+It improves maintainabiity of the robot as it controls the smoothness of the turns because of the maximum degrees of the steering can move
 We have a differential in driving rear axle of our robot to make turns smoother.
-If robot turns one wheel will move slower than second so our robot will turn by steering mechanism in supplies with the differential.
+If robot turns one wheel will move slower than second and it reduces radius of the turn so our robot turn is controlled by 2 mechanisms: steering mechanism and differential.
 <table>
 <tr>
 <th width=250>